 - Courses graded with a Pass (P) or Satisfactory (S) will not be accepted unless there is a clear indication on the transcript that these symbols reflect a grade of C or better.
 (P) or (S) grades are never accepted toward the fulfillment of requirements for your major/minor or the A&S Liberal Arts Core, they will be awarded as elective credit only.

 - Basic or college algebra is not accepted in transfer.

 - Remedial or developmental coursework is not accepted in transfer.

-- The College of Arts & Sciences does accept transfer credit outside of the United States, however, starting in Fall 2019 all current and incoming students will be required to submit a course-by-course W.E.S Evaluation for any credits they have taken outside of the United States.
+- A&S does accept transfer credit outside of the United States, however, starting in fall 2019 all current and incoming students will be required to submit a course-by-course W.E.S.
+Evaluation for any credits they have taken outside of the United States.
 Please check out the W.E.S Evaluation page for additional information.